 The unit may be equipped with a factory-installed or accessory (field-installed) economizer system.
-Two types are available: one with a logic control system (EconomizerONE) and one without a control system (EconoMi\$er®2).
-See Fig. 66 for component locations on each type.
+Two types are available: one with a logic control system (EconomizerONE) and one without a control system (EconoMi\$er® 2).
+See Fig. 56 for component locations.